retorquere/zotero-better-bibtex/site/layouts/shortcodes/json-rpc.md

 Scan an AUX file for citekeys and populate a Zotero collection from them.
 The target collection will be cleared if it exists.

 * `collection`: The forward-slash separated path to the collection.
-The first part of the path must be the library name; 'My Library' is your personal library.
+The first part of the path must be the library name, or empty (`//`); empty is your personal library.
 Intermediate collections that do not exist will be created as needed.
 * `aux`: The absolute path to the AUX file on disk